 "Unto me" is from the regular first possessive person pronoun in Greek.

 The word translated as "for" introduces a statement of fact or cause.
-While we can translated it as a word such as "because," it often works best to translated it as "this is because" to prevent complex, run-on sentences.
+While we can translated it as a word such as "because," it often works best to translate it as "this is because" to prevent complex, run-on sentences.

 In the original Greek, the word translated as "thou savourest" means simple "to understand" or "to comprehend."
 It is not a word commonly used by Jesus to discuss understanding.

 The Greek word translated as "not" is the Greek negative used to deny objective facts, not opinions.
 It makes a negative statement of fact.